Health and Human Services Board

 Betty Hinton Worthy, MPH

-Betty Worthy is in her first term as an at-large appointee to the Board of Health & Human Services.
+Betty Worthy is an at-large appointee to the Board of Health & Human Services.
 She received a Master of Public Health Administration/Nursing degree from the University of North Carolina at Chapel Hill, and a Bachelor of Science in social work from Sacred Heart College.
 Ms. Worthy worked in public health for more than 25 years with the Gaston County Health Department.
 While there, she served in numerous positions including personal health services administrator -- a position she held for 15 years before retiring in 2005.
 Additionally, she worked at the School of Public Health at UNC Chapel Hill.
 She served 2 terms on the North Carolina Board of Nursing, and has served, volunteered and mentored for many nonprofit and community organizations throughout Gaston County and surrounding areas in North Carolina.
 Ms. Worthy is currently a Gaston County Schools social worker.
 Ms. Worthy and her late husband Arthur Lee have one daughter, Robin Worthy Leach.